brasey/painkeep-puppet/README.md

 sudo service painkeep status
 ```

-There is a weekly cron job that restarts the server.
+Monit is configured to watch and restart the painkeep service if it stops.
 This is necessary due to a bug in the harpoon code that crashes the server every so often.

 ### Setup Requirements